Manisha-sharda-Prasad/java17/src/NOTES/Java/Java7_FundamentalAndOOPS.md

   - `final classes`, they cannot be subclassed.

 - `Static`:
-  - related/connected with class,
+  - `Class -Level- member`, related/ connected with class,
-  - `Static variables` and `methods` belong to the class itself ,
+  - `Static variables` and `Static methods` belong to the class itself,
   - rather than instances (objects) of class.
+  - shared among all instances.
+  - accessed using the class name directly, `Static- Student.name`/ `Instance- s.name`
+  - Static cannot access instance variables/methods directly,
+  - only one copy,
+  - `main` method, must be declared as static,
+  - `called by JVM` before any objects are created.
+  - initialized once, loads and runs with class by JVM

+- `String[] args`:
+  - The `parameter` of the `main` method.
+  - It's an `array of strings` (String[]) named `args`
+  - each element contains a command-line argument.

 - `this:`
   - Refers to the current object instance within a class.
   -  used to differentiate between `class- properties` and `method- parameters` with the same name.